mesosphere/kubernetes-base-addons/CONTRIBUTING.md

 ## Addon Delete Upgrade Strategy

-It's possible to add an annotation to an Addon which will trigger a "delete style upgrade" (literally, removal and reinstallation) for the addon under certain version conditions, e.g.:
+It's possible to add an annotation to an Addon which will trigger a "delete style upgrade" (removal and reinstallation) for the addon under certain version conditions, e.g.:

 ```yaml
 apiVersion: kubeaddons.mesosphere.io/v1beta2